With traditional B2B marketing strategies continuing to evolve, there are five your company needs to start implementing right now.

 Yes, yes, I have to include this one.

-If you need a quick refresher, outbound marketing is a traditional method where a company initiates the conversation by sending its message out to an audience.
+If you need a quick refresher, outbound marketing is a traditional method where a company initiates the conversation by sending its message out to an audience to build brand awareness.

 This form of marketing and advertising would include TV commercials, radio ads, print advertisements (newspaper ads, magazine ads, flyers, brochures, etc.), tradeshows, cold call prospects, and even cold emailing.